Trinnov Audio - home cinema processors & amps

 Altitude CI rear panel

-Altitude CI - rear panel
+Altitude CI - back panel

 If you already own very good power amplifiers with analogue inputs, say if you're upgrading an existing cinema room, you'd be better off with Altitude 16 or 32.